nebojsatrumic/title-creator/README.md

 | CONNECT_RETRY_COUNT           |           `<number>`            |      `10`       | Specifies the number of retries for connecting to rabbitmq               |
 | SERVICE_VERSION               |           `<string>`            |    `v1.0.0`     | Specifies the version of the service that was deployed                   |

+## Running in docker

+Make file is included:

+- `make run` - will build and run docker images of the project
+- `make run-test` - will build and run docker images with tests execution
+- `make kill` - will stop and remove docker containers that were created with run command
+- `make kill-test` - will stop and remove docker containers that were created with run-test command

+Part from make file there are 2 docker compose files that can be used to create and run images:

+- `docker-compose.yml`
+- `docker-comopse.test.yml`

 ## Database migrations

 We use sequelize cli (https://github.com/sequelize/cli) for generating and executing database migrations.
 Make sure you have exported database environment variables when running commands.
 Commands you will need: